vidjul/an/README.md

 # /an

-Repo of my personal website, built with NextJS and TailwindCSS.
+Repo of my personal website, built with Astro and TailwindCSS.